Visiting the island of Ireland and Brexit

 For visitors from Great Britain, the Common Travel Area will continue.
 This is an agreement which has been in place since 1923 that allows British and Irish citizens to travel between the two islands without a passport and without visa restrictions.
 However, some carriers may still require a passport as valid photo-ID so always check with your travel provider.

 Visitors will continue to enjoy travel between Northern Ireland and the Republic of Ireland in either direction and delays are not anticipated.
 Cross border bus and rail transport services will continue to be available.
-However, please check any other requirements that may apply such as Green Card insurance requirements for cross border driving.
+However, please check any other requirements that may apply for cross border driving.

 Car insurance and driving documentation

 Check you have the correct driving licensing and insurance documentation requirements to drive in the Republic of Ireland or Northern Ireland, especially if you plan to travel between both.
 Drivers with a valid UK Driving licence will not need an International Driving Permit.
-However, you will need to carry a Green Card (as proof of motor insurance) for all vehicles, such as if you are towing a caravan or trailer.
-This will also be required for any cross-border journeys.
+From 2nd August 2021 UK registered vehicles (with valid insurance) will not need a Green Card to drive in Ireland or from Northern Ireland to the Republic of Ireland.

 If renting a car always check in advance for any additional requirements from the car rental company, especially if traveling between Northern Ireland and the Republic of Ireland or if wishing to drop off/pick up your car rental in different locations.